 This might seem obvious, but it’s shocking to know that many people, especially men, do not know what constitutes sexual assault.
 Sexual assault includes but is not limited to;

 - Forcing a person to carry out sexual acts like oral sex, masturbation with or without penetration.

-- Rape: This could occur either through direct violence and coercion to have sex against a person’s will or the person might be drugged/knocked unconscious and taken advantage of.
-Rape could occur through forced vaginal, anal or oral penetration.
+- Rape: This could occur through direct violence and coercion to have sex against a person’s will, or the person might be drugged/knocked unconscious and taken advantage of.
+Rape could occur through forced vaginal, anal, or oral penetration.
 What is sexual assault?

-In plain English, sexual assault is an act in which a person intentionally sexually touches another person without that person’s consent, or coerces or physically forces a person to engage in a sexual act against his or her will.
-It is a form of sexual violence, which includes rape, groping, child sexual abuse or the torture of a person in a sexual manner.
+In plain English, sexual assault is an act in which a person intentionally sexually touches another person without that person’s consent or coerces or physically forces a person to engage in a sexual act against his or her will.
+It is a form of sexual violence, including rape, groping, child sexual abuse, or the torture of a person in a sexual manner.
 Quotes on sexual assault.

 Why do people shy away from reporting sexual abuse?

-- Stigma: We have come a long way but we still have a lot to cover when it comes to sexual assault.
-There’s still a lot of stigma attached to victims of sexual assault which is why many shy away from reporting, allowing perpetrators to walk around free.
+- Stigma: We have come a long way, but we still have a lot to cover regarding sexual assault.
+There are still many stigmas attached to victims of sexual assault, which is why many shy away from reporting, allowing perpetrators to walk around free.

 - The fear of being blamed for being abused: Questions like, “what were you wearing?”
 “What were you doing there at such a time?”
-“What did you do?” seek to wrongly blame the victims for their fate.
+“What did you do?” seeks to blame the victims for their fate wrongly.